 Ruidíaz’s renewal with Seattle complicates his arrival at Cruz Azul

-The MLS team validated the option to renew the Peruvian, so the celestial team would have to make a large outlay to have their services
+The MLS team validated the Peruvian’s renewal option, so the celestial team would have to make a large outlay to have their services

 MEXICO.- Faced with the scenario that Blue Cross has not made cash with the sale of a player and with the certainty that it will have to be reinforced in several positions, the renewal of Raúl Ruidíaz with Seattle Sounders It is a bucket of cold water for the aspirations of the celestial directive to sign the Peruvian striker.